syncfusion-content/maui-docs/MAUI/ListView/loadmore.md

 To disable the `Load More` view, return the `CanExecute`method of the `SfListView.LoadMoreCommand` to `false`.

-If you reach maximum count (for example, totalItems = 22) in the list, follow the code example to disable the `Load More` view.
+If you reach maximum number of items in the list (for example, totalItems = 22), use the following code example to disable the`Load More` view.

 {% tabs %}
 {% highlight c# %}